PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-05 16:00:46
+Last updated: 2024-04-05 16:01:20
-Random Quote: I hate kids.
-They don't drink, they haven't travelled... - Nicky Nichols
+Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a